See index to all the chapters for Putting Out the Planetary Fire

 Building Your Climate Group – Organizing Guides

-If you are new to the climate movement and are looking for how to get involved, there is a good chance there is already a climate organization in your community that can use your help.
-Some groups that work on climate – Sierra Club, Climate Reality Project, Citizens Climate Lobby (focused on carbon tax / fee and dividend), 350.org – have chapters and affiliates all over the country that welcome members.
-It is probably a good idea to work with an existing group initially before launching a new organization, partially to avoid duplication of effort and spreading people too thin in trying to maintain multiple groups with a small number of members.
+If you are new to the climate movement and are looking for how to get involved, there is a good chance there is already a climate organization in your community that could use your help.
+Some groups that work on climate – Sierra Club, Climate Reality Project, Citizens Climate Lobby (focused on carbon tax / fee and dividend), 350.org, Third Act – have chapters and affiliates all over the country that welcome members.
+It is probably a good idea to work with an existing group initially before launching a new organization, partially to avoid duplication of effort and spreading people too thin in trying to maintain multiple groups with small numbers of members.

-There are many good books, manuals, and how-to-guides that outline how to build an organization and run campaigns and explain the various activities).
+There are many good books, manuals, and how-to guides that outline how to build an organization and run campaigns and explain the various activities.
 Si Kahn’s Organizing: A Guide for Grassroot Leaders, though initially written in 1982, is a very good basic introduction (you can buy a used copy online).
-350.0rg has a free, downloadable Climate Resistance Handbook online, as well as wealth of training materials at https://trainings.350.org.
+350.org has a free, downloadable Climate Resistance Handbook online, as well as a wealth of training materials at https://trainings.350.org.
 Sierra Club has a downloadable Movement Organizing Manual.
-MomentumCommunity.org and midwestacademy.com/training/ provide trainings in movement organizing.
+MomentumCommunity.org and midwestacademy.com/training provide trainings in movement organizing.

-After a half-century of organizing, I don’t usually learn much new from such training, but they are invaluable for reminding you of the steps and planning process that groups should follow in any campaign.
+After a half-century of organizing, I don’t usually learn much new from such trainings, but they are invaluable reminders of the steps and planning process that groups should follow in any campaign.

-You should develop a plan to build both membership (ownership) in your group, and how to engage in leadership development.
+You should develop a plan to build both membership (ownership) in your group and engage in leadership development.
 Volunteer recruitment and retention is often key.
-One of the first lessons I was taught in community organizing is to ask people as soon as possible to do something with your group – stuff envelopes, make phone calls, hand out leaflets, etc. Volunteering to do something builds an individual’s commitment to, ownership of, the group.
+One of the first lessons I was taught in community organizing is to ask people as soon as possible to do something with your group – stuff envelopes, make phone calls, hand out leaflets, etc. Volunteering to do something builds an individual’s commitment to, and ownership of, the group.
 Actively recruit members to play a role in meetings (e.g., rotate facilitation).
-Having people passively listen breeds boredom and many cause participants to drift away.
+Having people passively listen breeds boredom and may cause participants to drift away.

 A second lesson I was taught was to provide positive reinforcement to the people that do show up, rather than focusing on complaining about who is not there.
-Attendance at regular meetings invariably drops off as a group becomes older.
-Think of ways to generate more interest (e.g., a speaker, invite an official you are trying to impact upon).
+Attendance at regular meetings invariably drops off as the group becomes older.
+Think of ways to generate more interest (e.g., invite a well-known speaker, or an official you are trying to impact upon).
 Personal communication works best.
-People are more likely to show up when they receive a call from someone as opposed to relying upon an email.
+People are more likely to show up when they receive a call from someone as opposed to a mass email.

 Climate groups generally understand the need for diversity.
 While they work to diversify the speakers at their events, they are usually less successful in diversifying the audiences.
 (A big exception are campaigns led by frontline groups to address problems in their own community.)
 One approach is for local climate groups to “adopt” some area low-income and/or EJ community groups.
 Mobilize your membership to support their causes.
 By showing up over time to offer support, you gain their trust and build the relationships needed to attract them to help with your climate.
 Look for opportunities to show how climate impacts on their own lives and communities.

 Groups need a means of communicating with their members.
 A lot of groups have two listservs.
-One is a low-volume (e.g., once a week) one for group announcements, promoting events, call-ins, etc.; generally posting privileges are primarily for the group’s leader.
-A second is a higher volume one, either for day-to-day coordination of the group’ work and/or for open-ended discussion.
+One is a low-volume (e.g., once a week) one for group announcements, promoting events, call-ins, etc. Generally, only the group’s leaders have posting privileges.
+Then there is a second, higher-volume listserv, for day-to-day coordination of the group’s work and/or open-ended discussion.
 Listservs that allow unmoderated postings should have some general guidelines to promote civility and respect, and to avoid ceaseless back and forth among a few individuals that can drive others to unsubscribe.
 Many groups use Facebook for general updates, which are quicker and easier to modify than webpages.
-Some groups utilize communication platforms such as slack or discord.
+Some groups utilize communication platforms such as Slack or Discord.

 It is helpful to designate a few individuals to assist with volunteer recruitment and retention.
 When a new individual attends a meeting or otherwise joins your group, have a process to welcome them, find out what they are interested in and what skills they may have, and make them feel part of the group.